Home

 Information and Visa Application Inquiries

-In the 14th century, under King Ramathibodi, the kingdom's capital was founded in Ayutthaya.
-Spanning four centuries, an Ayutthaya kingdom that first fell to the Burmese in 1569 and then finally burned to the ground in 1767 was a pivotal period of establishing solid traditions in fine arts and literature.
-Under the leadership of General Phya Taksin, Thais once again defeated Burmese invaders and reinstated the capital city at Thonburi on the west bank of Chao Phraya River near its outlet into the Gulf of Siam.
-In 1782, Taksin's successor, King Rama I, set up his new capital on the opposite river bank at a small trading village called Krung Thep, thus founding the nowadays far-famed city known the world over as Bangkok ౼ the City of Angels.
+Under the leadership of General Phya Taksin, the Burmese invaders were defeated, and later on the capital of Siam was reinstated at Thonburi on the west bank of Chao Phraya River, near the Gulf of Siam.
+In 1782, Taksin's successor, King Rama I founded the new capital on the opposite river bank at a small trading village called Krung Thep, now known as Bangkok – the City of Angels.

 HM The King Bhumibol Adulyadej - Rama IX